Add wandb to any library

 Before you get started, decide whether or not to require W&B in your library’s dependencies:

-Require W&B On Installation
+Require W&B on installation

-) to your dependencies file, for example, in your requirements.txt
+Add the W&B Python library (wandb) to your dependencies file, for example, in your requirements.txt file:

 torch==1.8.0